BigDaddyAman/pg-r2-backup/README.md

-# PostgreSQL Backup Bot for Railway
+# Postgres-to-R2 Backup

-A lightweight automation bot that creates scheduled PostgreSQL backups and securely uploads them to **Cloudflare R2 object storage**.
+A lightweight automation service that creates scheduled PostgreSQL backups and securely uploads them to **Cloudflare R2 object storage**.
 Designed for **Railway deployments**, with built-in support for Docker and cron scheduling.

 ---